Rick Grimes: Casting

 Executive producer Gale Anne Hurd initially didn't expect Lincoln to portray Grimes.
 Upon hearing the announcement, Writer Robert Kirkman felt that Lincoln was an "amazing find" and added that he accurately embodied the characteristics of Rick.
 "Writing Rick Grimes month after month in the comic series, I had no idea he was an actual living, breathing human being, and yet, here he is.
 I couldn't be more thrilled with how this show is coming together."
 Although he was initially shocked upon hearing of the concept of The Walking Dead, Lincoln thought that the script for "Days Gone Bye" was well written.
 He stated: "I read it and thought it was well written, and I put myself on tape just for one scene.
 I didn't know who was involved at this point."
 The following day, Lincoln's agent called him about the development of the pilot, to which Lincoln called it "kind of like a dream list".

 Lincoln announced his plan to leave the show in mid-2018; he cited that due to spending at least half a year for filming in America while his family was in England, he felt it was time to end his role to spend more time with his children.
-Lincoln is slated to portray Grimes for six episodes of the ninth season prior to his departure.
+Lincoln portrayed Grimes for six episodes of the ninth season prior to his departure.
 Lincoln said he had been talking as early as the show's fourth season about leaving the show with showrunner Scott M. Gimple, and had initially made plans to leave after season 8's conclusion.
 However, during the 2017 San Diego Comic-Con event, taking place during the middle of season 8's production, Lincoln realized he could not leave his fellow cast members at that point, and decided to wait and leave the next season, giving the showrunners enough screentime to set up Rick's departure from the show appropriately.